Our approach to transport safety

 Transportation is intrinsic to our business activities.
-Shell employees and contractors drive a combined distance of almost one billion kilometres each year in more than 70 countries, including in remote locations.
-This works out as 2.7 million kms daily (the equivalent of driving 70 laps of the earth).
+Shell employees and contractors drive a combined distance of around 600 million kilometres (372 million miles) each year in more than 60 countries, including in remote locations.
 Since introducing our first global driver safety programmes in 2008, there has been a significant decline in fatal road incidents across Shell.

 Our road safety approach focuses on driver skills and behaviour, as well as the condition of the vehicle, road and local environment.
 It is supported by our global road safety standards and includes routine audits of the road safety capabilities of our contractors as well as our mandatory defensive driving training course.
 This course teaches safe driving techniques and behaviour, with an overall aim of reducing risks.

 Our employees and drivers are required to follow Shell’s Life-Saving Rules.
 These include following a prescribed route for road journeys, wearing a seat belt, not using mobile phones or any other devices while driving and adhering to speed limits.